EndPointCorp/end-point-blog/2015/10/17/mediawiki-extensionjson-change-in-125.html.md

 internationalization, and thus **rt-desc** is converted to your current language by looking up the language file inside of the extension’s i18n directory.

 The requires field only supports a “MediaWiki” subkey at the moment.
-In this case, I have it set to require at least version 1.25 of MediaWiki—as anything lower will not even be able to read this file!
+In this case, I have it set to require at least version 1.25 of MediaWiki—​as anything lower will not even be able to read this file!
 The AutoloadClasses key is the new way of loading code needed by the extension.
 As before, this should be stored in a php file with the name of the extension, an underscore, and the word “body” (e.g. RequestTracker_body.php).
 This file contains all of the functions that perform the actual work of the extension.

 The Hooks field is one of the big advantages of the new extension.json format.
 Rather than